 To overcome these difficulties, clubs mainly use professional translators who are in charge of transmitting their message to the player as well as to a third party, who can be another player or a member of the staff, who helps in communication.

-How do soccer players communicate to each other?
+How do soccer players communicate with each other?

 Within the pitch, there are previously trained movements and a tactic that the manager explained before the match so that during the match, communication is limited to short and concise messages that can be transmitted even with gestures and signals.